Home

 These include:

-1. Growing region: Specialty teas and coffees are grown in areas where the weather conditions are absolutely perfect for tea or coffee growing.
+1. Growing region: They are grown in areas where the weather conditions are absolutely perfect for tea or coffee growing.
 Such as the perfect soil, suitable climate, and high altitudes.
 However, not all teas and coffees from such regions are classified as specialty.
 Only the best products from these regions can truly be termed as gourmet.

 1. Specialty Coffees: